 When the tablets were first revealed to be Greek, it was widely expected and indeed hoped that they would throw vivid life on Homeric society, the society portrayed in the poems of Homer.
 However, as Moses Finlay, the professor of ancient history at Cambridge soon pointed out, such comparisons were misplaced.
 The real comparisons should be made with the other palatial economies of the Bronze Age: the society revealed in the Homeric poems should be seen as the forerunner of classical Greece rather than the descendant of Minoan Crete.

 The tablets give a vivid impression of the working of Minoan society: one should realise that all the tablets belonged to the Palace – except those in Mycenae – and that even the ‘collectors’ must have been Palace officials or perhaps Palace subordinates.
 It is always tempting to see the Minoans as being the forerunners of Homeric Greece but this is to categorise them wrongly: the society revealed has really little resemblance at all to classical society: the resemblances are to other Bronze Age palatial societies, in Egypt, Mesopotamia, Syria and the eastern Mediterranean.
 True, Homer at times does seem to reflect a similar heroic society but this society should be seen as being a primitive forerunner of the society of classical Greece with only the faintest memories of the highly complex bureaucracies of the palatial economy.
 Such economies can perhaps be seen in even greater detail in the societies of the near East, but the light from Minoan Crete and Greece is particularly vivid.
-Let us turn to a consideration of the other well-known aspect, the palaces.
-(Not yet written!)

 Sources: John Bennet in The Cambridge Economic History of the Ancient World,